Saint Teilo

 Saint Teilo (Teliarus or Teliavus; Teliau or Telo; Télo or Théleau; c.
 500 – 9 February c.
-560), also known by his Cornish name Eliud, was a British Christian monk, bishop, and founder of monasteries and churches.
+560), also known as Eliud, was a British Christian monk, bishop, and founder of monasteries and churches.
 He was from Penalun (Penally) near Tenby in Pembrokeshire, south Wales.

 Reputed to be a cousin, friend, and disciple of Saint David, he was bishop of Llandaff and founder of the first church at Llandaff Cathedral, where his tomb is.
 He also founded Llandeilo Fawr, as well as Penally Abbey at his place of birth.

 Biography

 St Teilo may have been known as Eliau or Eilliau in Old Welsh.
 He was born at Penalun (Penally) around the year 500.
 Teilo's father is usually identified as Ensich ap Hydwn, and he was thought to be the brother of Anowed, and the uncle of Saints Ismael and Euddogwy.
 In some modern sources, he is accounted the grandson of Ceredig son of Cunedda and thus a member of the royal family of Gwynedd which later considered Saint David among its members.
 However, that rather dubious connection to a northern dynasty seems to depend on the Iolo Manuscripts now known to have been forged by Edward Williams.

 Teilo's education took place at two institutions directed by saints.
 The first was established by the renowned Church leader and educator Dubricius (or Dyfrig), while the second was the school directed by Paulinus of Wales at "Wincdi-Lantquendi" (thought to be Whitland) where he met and became a close companion of St David (Dewi).

 Like many founder-bishops, they appear to have had experience in battle.
 Along with companions Aeddan and Ysfael, he traveled to Mynyw (St. Davids), where Dewi founded his abbey, and ousted an Irish pirate named Bwya, killed his cattle and burnt his fortress to the ground.
 He succeeded Dubricius as Bishop of Llandaff after Dubricius retired to a hermitage on Bardsey Island.
 Teilo founded the first church in Llandaff, headed a monastic school, and become bishop over Glywysing & Gwent.